Communicating Climate Change

 McClintock enlisted the aid of Vines in writing two general-interest books based on field research, Lost Antarctica and A Naturalist Goes Fishing.
 Their work is a testament to the importance of interdisciplinarity and collaboration in communicating the science of climate change to a wider audience.

-Faculty across the college were encouraged to include the topic of Climate Change, readings from the authors, and the Communicating Climate Change Student Project in their syllabi and classes during the Spring 2017 semester.
+Faculty across the college were encouraged to include the topic of Climate Change, readings from the authors, and the Communicating Climate Change Student Project in their syllabi and classes.